shellbro/clojure-snippets/README.md

 # clojure-snippets

-This is my Clojure playground containing variety of code examples, utility functions and language idioms that I find worth of writing down somewhere.
+This is my Clojure playground and cheatsheet containing variety of code examples, utility functions and language idioms that I find worth of writing down somewhere.